 If the funding fee is to be paid from loan proceeds, apply the percentage to the loan amount without the funding fee amount added to it.

 For IRRRLs, calculate the funding fee by completing VA Form 26-8923, IRRRL Worksheet.

-Reference: For joint loans, see "Calculation of the Funding Fee" in section 1 of chapter 7.
+Reference: For joint loans, see "Calculation of the Funding Fee" in chapter 7.